RanvierMUD/docs/docs/coding/effects.md

 ## Further Reading

 Effects really are where the interesting pieces of the engine come together.
-You can see some example implementation of more effects in the `ranvier-classes` bundle.
+You can see some example implementation of more effects in the `bundle-example-classes` bundle.